Economic Update — Reviewing Q3 2020

 Now more than ever, keeping abreast with the latest market trends and economic data is crucial to successfully managing an investment portfolio and educating clients.

 Below are a few takeaways from the YCharts Q3 2020 Economic Update.
-The deck, published quarterly, arms advisors and investors with the insights they need to digest the previous quarter, and make smarter investment decisions going forward.
+The deck, published quarterly, arms advisors and investors with the insights they need to digest from the previous quarter, and make smarter investment decisions going forward.
 Furthermore, the deck is built in presentation format, so you can easily leverage it in client communications.

 Asset Class Performance